mustardamus/akrasia-jekyll/_posts/2016-03-03-static-showdown-hackathon-piffle-game.md

 And it paid!
 After my 3rd place at Node Knockout in 2012 I set a new record for myself and scored 2nd place at Static Showdown!

+**Update:** The organizers did let me know that I also had the best solo score.
+Pretty gnarly!
+There is the first place :).

 ![](/assets/images/piffle.jpg)

 Now I want to share the code of the game with you.